zloirock/core-js/README.md

 #### `@babel/polyfill`[⬆](#index)

-[`@babel/polyfill`](https://babeljs.io/docs/usage/polyfill) [**IS** just the import of stable `core-js` features and `regenerator-runtime`](https://github.com/babel/babel/blob/c8bb4500326700e7dc68ce8c4b90b6482c48d82f/packages/babel-polyfill/src/index.js) for generators and async functions, so if you load `@babel/polyfill` - you load the global version of `core-js` without ES proposals.
+[`@babel/polyfill`](https://babeljs.io/docs/usage/polyfill) [**IS** just the import of stable `core-js` features and `regenerator-runtime`](https://github.com/babel/babel/blob/c8bb4500326700e7dc68ce8c4b90b6482c48d82f/packages/babel-polyfill/src/index.js) for generators and async functions, so loading `@babel/polyfill` means loading the global version of `core-js` without ES proposals.

-Now it's deprecated in favor of separate inclusion of required parts of `core-js` and `regenerator-runtime` and, for preventing breaking changes, left on `core-js@2`.
+Now it's deprecated in favor of separate inclusion of required parts of `core-js` and `regenerator-runtime` and, for backward compatibility, `@babel/polyfill` is still based on `core-js@2`.

-As a full equal of `@babel/polyfill`, you can use this:
+As a full equal of `@babel/polyfill`, you can use the following:
 ```js
 import 'core-js/stable';
 import 'regenerator-runtime/runtime';